pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 # Introduction

-Introduced in <a href="https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf">this paper</a> by David Blei et al., Latent Dirichlet Allocation (LDA) is an unsupervised clustering method commonly used for topic-modeling of documents in a corpus (collection of documents).
+Introduced in <a href="https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf" target="_blank">this paper</a> by David Blei et al., Latent Dirichlet Allocation (LDA) is an unsupervised clustering method commonly used for topic-modeling of documents in a corpus (collection of documents).
 Because it is unsupervised, labels are neither required as input, nor explicitly produced as output.
 We do provide the number of topics $K$, expecting to find meaningful distinctions and associations, and adjusting our approach if not.
 LDA is a soft-clustering method, so unlike the crisp topic-predictions we obtain from a method like K-Means, it assigns a probability distribution over topics to each document.

 As a quick sidenote, the 'LDA' we're referring to is not related to the dimension-reduction technique Linear Discriminant Analysis, which shares the same acronym.